crowdhackathon-tourism/2plus2_tourme/README.md

 To see a list of the adventures created by a specific user (in JSON format), you can go to {REST-IP:PORT}/rest/{user\_id}/adventures using your web browser, where {REST-IP:PORT} is the address/port of the Java application server and {user\_id} is the id of any registered user (try the numbers 1-7).
 To see a list of suggested adventures for a specific user, go to {REST-IP:PORT}/rest/{user\_id}/suggestions. **NOTE:** that there are currently **NO** security restrictions in the REST interface.

+## Usefull or Necessary Improvements

+For anyone interested to use this project, and for ongoing development:
+- Usage of a wordpress child theme instead of making changes directly to an existing wordpress theme.
+- Maybe useful to use proxypass apache configuration to place tomcat behind apache frontend.
+- Improvement to UI using a JQuery Mobile Theme to improve forms and map.
+- Necessary: Improvement of security and passing of session data such as user ID between php, javascript, and java rest.
+- Necessary: Implementation of a single sign on mechanism between wordpress and java rest service.